usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- [Untappd for general reviews](https://www.reddit.com/r/beer/comments/3n786j/untappd_vs_ratebeer/), [RateBeer for European beer](https://www.reddit.com/r/beer/comments/2tq48w/ratebeer_vs_beer_advocate/), and Beeradvocate for everything you can't find on RateBeer.
+- According to ["Freedom House"](https://freedomhouse.org/report/freedom-world/freedom-world-2019/map), Botswana is more free than Hong Kong.
+- [Ctrl + Alt + Shift + Left click](https://stackoverflow.com/questions/29719274/pycharm-turning-selection-to-multiple-cursors-per-line#comment86874470_29719551) in pycharm / Jetbrains products creates a new cursor where you clicked.
+- ["Posting"](https://en.wikipedia.org/wiki/Power-on_self-test) stands for "power on self test".
+When PC builders say they are "getting it to post", they're trying to make their computers boot [to BIOS or eqv].
 - Gluttony is wanting a lot [of food], while glut is a lot of something left.
 An example of a glut is [the 1980s oil glut](https://en.wikipedia.org/wiki/1980s_oil_glut), where there's a lot of oil left around.
 - [Hello Panda](https://en.wikipedia.org/wiki/Hello_Panda), 1979, came before [Koala's March](https://en.wikipedia.org/wiki/Koala%27s_March) (aka 熊仔餅), 1984.
 - [70% of Portuguese marriages end in divorce](https://algarvedailynews.com/news/10164-portugal-leads-european-divorce-rate).
 Reddit blames [the economy](https://www.reddit.com/r/portugal/comments/3owybq/why_are_there_so_many_divorces_in_portugal/) and not living with your spouse before marriage (which leads to discovering terrible secrets about your supposed life partner until it's too late).